-For lower yielding cotton (generally less than 400 lb per acre lint yield) desiccants such as Cyclone are generally recommended.
+For lower yielding cotton (generally less than 400 lb per acre lint yield) a paraquat-based desiccant such as Gramoxone Max are generally recommended.
 If the plants are large and have a lot of leaves remaining, sequential applications of low rates of desiccants are sometimes use to promote defoliation and reduce leaf sticking.
 Use of desiccants should be discouraged when seedling wheat is in close proximity to targeted cotton fields.
 Drift from desiccants can cause severe damage to developing small grains plants grown for cover or harvest.

 For cotton yielding in excess of one bale per acre, other materials can be used and the higher costs more easily justified.
-Tank mixes of Harvade, sodium chlorate, and 1 pint per acre crop oil concentrate (COC) have performed well in medium yielding cotton and have good desiccation activity on morningglories.
+Tank mixes of Harvade, sodium chlorate, and 1 pint per acre COC have performed well in medium yielding cotton and have good desiccation activity on morningglories.
 Ethephon-based materials result in an increased rate of boll opening and defoliation that generally reaches a maximum within 14 days.
-Tank mixes of ethephon and defoliants (Folex/Def or Ginstar) are effective in higher vielding cotton to open bolls and drop leaves.
+Tank mixes of ethephon and defoliants (such as Def/Folex or Ginstar) are effective in higher yielding cotton to open bolls and drop leaves.
 Warm temperatures (80° F) are normally required to obtain the maximum boll opening response, although higher rates of ethephon are still effective under cooler temperature conditions.
-Finish (4 lb ethephon per gallon formulation) has been replaced with Finish 6 (6 lb ethephon per gallon) in the 1999 season.
-Finish 6 has 51.4 percent active ingredient (a.i) ethephon with a proprietary synergist cyclanilide (6.4 percent a.i.).
+Finish 6 Pro has 6 lb ethephon/gallon combined with a proprietary synergist cyclanilide (0.375 lb/gallon).
 Cyclanilide is reported to be an effective inhibitor of auxin transport and binding which should result in increased abscission activity.
-In order to obtain desirable levels of defoliation with Finish and Finish 6, tank mixes of low rates of defoliants are many times required.
-A FIFRA Section 2(ee) label is available for Finish 6 in 1999 which recommends that a 1 pint per acre rate of Finish 6 should be tank mixed with low rates of defoliant products such as Folex, Def, Dropp, Accelerate, or Ginstar.
-This rate is not recommended for rank cotton.
-Cotton Quik is another ethephon-based material (18.3 percent a.i.) which has a synergist identified as AMADS (58.6 percent a.i.).
+In order to obtain desirable levels of defoliation with Finish 6 Pro, tank mixes of low rates of defoliants are many times required.
+CottonQuik is another ethephon-based material (2.28 lb ethephon/gallon or 18.3 percent a.i.) which has a synergist identified as AMADS (58.6 percent a.i.).
 Sixteen to 21 oz per acre of ethephon (equivalent to 0.75-1 lb per acre a.i.) when tank mixed with low rates (3-5 oz per acre) of Ginstar result in good defoliation, boll opening response and in many instances good regrowth control.
 Ginstar is a good defoliant that is also one of the most effective materials for controlling regrowth, and works over a fairly wide range of environmental conditions.
 Tank mixes of ethephon and Ginstar are fairly expensive, and can be used for boll opening and defoliation of cotton with high yield potential.

-When boll openers and defoliants are used, a follow-up application of a desiccant such as Cyclone is often required to sufficiently condition the cotton for stripper harvest in the High Plains region.
+When boll openers and defoliants are used, a follow-up application of a paraquat-based desiccant is often required to sufficiently condition the cotton for stripper harvest in the High Plains region.
 Although this adds more expense to the overall harvest-aid program, it is sometimes necessary in order to complete the season-long earliness investment the producer has made.